Robin’s backstory

 Photo of the crew on an Amtrak Commercial, including the Director Randy Bond, Director of Photography, Landy Hardy and the rest of the members of the team.
 Spectrum Films 1995

-One day out of the blue I got a call from Spectrum Films, they were looking for a new Location Scout.
-I was interested as I loved being out of the office so the locations department was perfect for me!
-I started working with their producer, Pam Hinojosa, and she showed me the ropes.
+One day, out of the blue, I got a call from Spectrum Films — they were looking for a new Location Scout.
+The job caught my attention immediately; I loved being out of the office, and the locations department sounded like a perfect fit.

 A great Producer, Pam from Spectrum Films